How to Use the ISNA Function in Excel – 3 Examples

 Read More: How to Use IF with ISNA Function in Excel

-Example 3: Use ISNA Function with NOT Logic
+Example 3 – Using the ISNA Function with the NOT Logic

 A dataset of a few students with their respective gender and address

-• If we need to find the number of students with gender Male and not addressed in NY (New York) and SF (San Francisco) then our formula will be
+• To find the number of male students whose address is not in NY (New York) and SF (San Francisco), use the formula:

 =SUMPRODUCT((C5:C10=C12)*ISNA(MATCH(D5:D10,C13:D13,0)))

-• The MATCH function compares the value and sends the values as an array into the ISNA.
-Then for any #N/A, the ISNA function is TRUE.
+The MATCH function compares the values and returns them as an array in the ISNA Function. #N/A, is TRUE.

 Use ISNA Function with NOT Logic

-• Here we have found that 2 male students are on the list not from NY and SF.
+2 male students are not from NY or SF.

 Things to Remember